This page lists some Best Practices that you should be aware of. They make it much easier for developers to cooperate.

 Tasks can be independent of each other, or form a directed acyclic graph.
 Presumably most users will only have one concrete task and start a new Scenario for the next task, but you never know when someone might upload code that builds on your tasks to solve a more complex task.

-Every time the user wants to do something new that is independent of what he wanted earlier, create a new task object.
+Every time the user wants to do something new that is independent of what he wanted earlier, create a new task_ Tag.

 Every time a task requires multiple subtasks of the same kind, create a new task for each of them.